Welcome to cloudonaut

 Hej, Andreas & Michael here!

 We launched the cloudonaut blog in 2015.
-Since then, we have published 365 articles, 68 podcast episodes, and 68 videos.
-It's all free and means a lot of work in our spare time.
-We enjoy sharing our AWS knowledge with you.
+Since then, we have published 371 articles, 76 podcast episodes, and 79 videos.